 (1) To express a wish: “I wish I were thinner.”
 [Not: “I wish I was thinner.”]

 (2) To express an “if” statement about a condition that’s contrary to fact: “If I were a rich man …” [Not: “If I was a rich man …”]

 (3) To express that something is being asked, demanded, ordered, suggested, and so on: “I suggest he find a job.”
 [Not: “I suggest he finds a job.”]

-However, some older vestiges of the subjunctive survive in expressions like “God forbid” [not “God forbids”]; “Long live the Queen” [not “Long lives the Queen”]; “the powers that be” [not “the powers that are”]“; and “come what may” [not “comes what may”].
+However, some older vestiges of the subjunctive survive in expressions like “God forbid” [not “God forbids”]; “Long live the Queen” [not “Long lives the Queen”]; “so be it” [not “so is it”]; and “come what may” [not “comes what may”].

 We also use it in sentences like “I hurried, lest I be late,” and “He loves art, whether it be painting, sculpture, or music,” and “Come February, the mortgage will be paid off.”

-If you’d like to read more, I wrote a blog item last year about the modern use of the subjunctive in English.
+If you’d like to read more, I wrote a post last year about the modern use of the subjunctive in English.